 In November 1884, Vincent van Gogh painted a large study of the Gennep water mill:

 “These last few days, although it’s freezing quite hard here, I’ve been working outdoors on a rather large study (more than 1 metre) of an old water mill in Gennep, on the other side of Eindhoven.
 I want to finish the whole thing outdoors — but it will definitely be the last that I paint outdoors this year.”
+Read the complete letter

 The tanner Anton Kerssemakers (1846–1924) was present when Vincent painted the work, and Kerssemakers made his own gouache of the mill.
 Vincent later painted a watercolour version of his painting.
 It is likely that he gave the study to Jansje van den Broek in exchange for tobacco.
 She ran a tobacconist’s in Eindhoven near Baijens’ shop, where Vincent bought art supplies.